ZFS: ZFS's approach: RAID-Z and mirroring

 Instead of hardware RAID, ZFS employs "soft" RAID, offering RAID-Z (parity based like RAID 5 and similar) and disk mirroring (similar to RAID 1).
 The schemes are highly flexible.

 RAID-Z is a data/parity distribution scheme like RAID-5, but uses dynamic stripe width: every block is its own RAID stripe, regardless of blocksize, resulting in every RAID-Z write being a full-stripe write.
 This, when combined with the copy-on-write transactional semantics of ZFS, eliminates the write hole error.
 RAID-Z is also faster than traditional RAID 5 because it does not need to perform the usual read-modify-write sequence.

 As all stripes are of different sizes, RAID-Z reconstruction has to traverse the filesystem metadata to determine the actual RAID-Z geometry.
 This would be impossible if the filesystem and the RAID array were separate products, whereas it becomes feasible when there is an integrated view of the logical and physical structure of the data.
 Going through the metadata means that ZFS can validate every block against its 256-bit checksum as it goes, whereas traditional RAID products usually cannot do this.

 In addition to handling whole-disk failures, RAID-Z can also detect and correct silent data corruption, offering "self-healing data": when reading a RAID-Z block, ZFS compares it against its checksum, and if the data disks did not return the right answer, ZFS reads the parity and then figures out which disk returned bad data.
 Then, it repairs the damaged data and returns good data to the requestor.
+This boosts data storage reliability.

-RAID-Z and mirroring do not require any special hardware: they do not need NVRAM for reliability, and they do not need write buffering for good performance or data protection.
-With RAID-Z, ZFS provides fast, reliable storage using cheap, commodity disks.
+RAID-Z and mirroring do not require any special hardware: they do not need NVRAM for reliability, and they do not need write buffering for quality performance or data protection.

-There are five different RAID-Z modes: striping (similar to RAID 0, offers no redundancy), RAID-Z1 (similar to RAID 5, allows one disk to fail), RAID-Z2 (similar to RAID 6, allows two disks to fail), RAID-Z3 (a RAID 7 (Note: While RAID 7 is not a standard RAID level, it has been proposed as a catch-all term for any >3 parity RAID configuration) configuration, allows three disks to fail), and mirroring (similar to RAID 1, allows all but one disk to fail).
+There are five different RAID-Z modes: striping (similar to RAID 0, offers no redundancy), RAID-Z1 (similar to RAID 5, allows one disk to fail), RAID-Z2 (similar to RAID 6, allows two disks to fail), RAID-Z3 (a RAID 7.3 (Note: While RAID 7 is not a standard RAID level, it has been proposed as a catch-all term for any >2 parity RAID configuration.) configuration, allows three disks to fail), and mirroring (similar to RAID 1, allows all but one disk to fail).

 The need for RAID-Z3 arose in the early 2000s as multi-terabyte capacity drives became more common.
 This increase in capacity—without a corresponding increase in throughput speeds—meant that rebuilding an array due to a failed drive could "easily take weeks or months" to complete.
 During this time, the older disks in the array will be stressed by the additional workload, which could result in data corruption or drive failure.
 By increasing parity, RAID-Z3 reduces the chance of data loss by simply increasing redundancy.